cmwillett/TheDigitalCookbook/AndroidApp.md

 title: "Android App"
 tags: android,app,download
 ---
 ### Want the app for your phone?
 Sorry, all I have is Android.
-But it's coming soon!
+If anyone out there is an Apple Developer and wants to build me an iOS app, let me know!
+I already have the code...

 [Download the TDC app here and follow the instructions below...]({{site.github.url}}/TDC.apk "download")